DarkSecsDevelopers/LitePhish/ReadMe.md

 ### Hall of Fame:
 This list consists of nice contributors:
 - [Prateek-Chaubey](https://github.com/prateek-chaubey) (contribution: twitter_mobile)
+- Applesiensam (Forgotten, contribution:reported bugs)
+- Forgotten (it may be you as well)

 ## Disclaimer
 We assume everyone should use it legally.
 Author and organisation won't be responsible in case of your crime.